-As you may have noticed this entire website is aimed at helping you visit Banff and the Canadian Rockies easier.
-We have spent years of our life exploring the Canadian Rockies, taking thousands of photos, and stayed up way too late writing to bring you our awesome website, The Banff Blog.
+As you may have noticed this entire website is aimed at helping you visit Banff and the Canadian Rockies easily.
+We have spent years of our life exploring the Canadian Rockies, taken thousands of photos, and stayed up way too late writing to bring you our awesome website, The Banff Blog.

 There are over 250 articles on this website to help you navigate Western Canada easier.
 We’re confident that somewhere on this website any question you may have is answered, but to help make it easier we’ve narrowed down our most frequently asked questions.

 If you have found the content on this site helpful to your trip planning please consider supporting The Banff Blog.
 Whether it be buying a coffee or (even better) purchasing a unique print for your home from The Banff Print Shop all purchases help with the upkeep of this site that is updated daily.
 All support is much appreciated!

 FREQUENTLY ASKED QUESTIONS ABOUT TRAVEL IN THE CANADIAN ROCKIES

 Banff National Park is known for many things, but in general, it’s known for its extreme beauty.

 The Town of Banff is the highest town in all of Canada, it is the oldest national park in Canada and the second oldest in North America, and the third oldest in the world!